ballerina-platform/ballerina-spec/beps/lib-file/1501_post_processing_actions.md

 6. A destination file that already exists causes the move to fail and leaves the source in place.
 7. A directory create event runs the remote function but skips the action.
 8. The action is skipped without error when the remote function has already moved the file.
-9. `onDelete` is invoked for the delete event caused by an action.
+9. `onDelete` is invoked for the delete event caused by an action, both in the service that configured the action and in a second service on the same listener that carries no annotation.
 10. Attach fails for an empty `moveTo`, for `moveTo` equal to the watched directory, and for `moveTo` inside a recursively watched directory.
 Attach succeeds for a subdirectory of a non-recursive watched directory.
 11. Two services with actions on the same event: the file is acted on once and neither service fails.
 12. A listener whose services carry no annotation behaves as before.